ptsource/VRGrid/README.md

 # Virtual Space modelling

 Ad hoc models, or sketch models, are sometimes made to study the interaction of volumes, different viewpoints, or concepts during the design process.
 Presentation models can be used to exhibit and visualise final design.
-A model are also used as show pieces, for instance as a feature in the reception of a building, or as part of a museum exhibition such as scale replicas of historical buildings.
+A model are also used as show pieces, for instance as a feature in the reception of a building, a part of a museum exhibition,  scale replicas of historical buildings or even for building virtual gaming structures.

 # VRGrid & Virtual reality
 ### Current version 9 released 16/06/2019 compiled and tested under Windows 10